nfroidure/whook/packages/whook-cors/README.md

 [//]: # (::contents:start)

-This [Whook](https://github.com/nfroidure/whook) wrapper provides CORS support by adding it to your OpenAPI file and creating the handlers that runs the OPTIONS method when you cannot do it at the proxy/gateway level.
+This [Whook](https://github.com/nfroidure/whook) wrapper provides CORS support by adding it to your OpenAPI file and creating the routes that runs the OPTIONS method when you cannot do it at the proxy/gateway level.

 ## Usage